-Let's talk about where you're investing in marketing this year.
-Yeah, so.
-This is a this is an ongoing upward journey, so one of the things that I think is really cool about covid is it has pulled marketing out of the shadows for a lot of us.
-And it's so our marketing team has really taken the lead in providing content for social selling to our sales team, training and taking a lot of the conferences and things we've done, virtual producing video.
+Michael: This is an ongoing upward journey, so one of the things that I think is really cool about COVID is that it has pulled marketing out of the shadows for a lot of us.
+And so our marketing team has really taken the lead in providing content for social selling to our sales team, training and taking a lot of the conferences and things we've done, virtual producing video.

 So going forward in my group specifically, I spent last year investing in a new platform for all the companies that I work with.
 It's a Web platform and e-commerce platform that with a little bit of luck, we will stay relatively close to our launch date next quarter, at which point then we're going to put all of our time and energy into developing next level, next generation content for these platforms.
 So what we'll be doing is heavily investing time and energy resource into content for these platforms.

 And one of the things that I'm really big on is repurposing anything we do.
 I'm always asking, well, how how are we going to be able to repurpose this?
 Don't think about it just in terms of, you know, putting on LinkedIn.
 Think about it.
-Other social media platforms, think about it is is it have a role in some sort of print, print or mailing campaign?
+Other social media platforms, think about does it have a role in some sort of print or mailing campaign?
 Can we turn into video?
 Whatever.
 So put a lot of energy into repurposing this stuff and with an eye towards giving the sales team, I guess, what we would have called sales tools once upon a time.

 But now maybe we call them digital sales tools.
 Right.
 The things they need to do.
-I just I was telling you, I listen to your podcast with John Epstein is it is as if.
-Yes.
+I just I was telling you, I listen to your podcast with John Espirian, John, has been a fascinating guy.

 Fascinating guy.
 I mean, full of great takeaways.
 And I'm actually insisting that everybody on my marketing team listen to that because I, I just instinctively get the you've got to provide value.
 Don't be boring to be interesting.
-You've got to have your own voice interject some humor into it.
+You've got to have your own voice and interject some humor into it.
 So we're kind of on this journey.
 That's what marketing is working on, is to better to modernize the sales team.
 And quite frankly, in my group, one of my aspirations this year is to lose the sales from the title, because I think more and more what they're doing, sales doesn't adequately capture it.

-That makes so much sense because, you know, wouldn't you rather talk to someone who was a consultant, for instance, then a salesperson that you just assume is going to push something on you and has a quota versus someone who's there to help you and guide towards an informed decision?
+Wendy: That makes so much sense because, you know, wouldn't you rather talk to someone who was a consultant, for instance, then a salesperson that you just assume is going to push something on you and has a quota versus someone who's there to help you and guide towards an informed decision.

-It's interesting is a good word.
+Michael: Interesting is a good word.

-And I think that's the opportunity for everybody.
+Michael: And I think that's the opportunity for everybody.
 I mean, this is not this is getting easier and easier to do.
-There's just a ton of resource out there.
+There's just a ton of resources out there.
 And if you're open to it, you can put a new edge on your weapons of choice.
 And I think it's a remarkable opportunity for everybody to thrive because, you know, the environment we're operating in, especially in electronics, is getting bigger, faster.
 So there's there's plenty of room and what's going to what's going to kill you individually, wipe you out or wipe you out as a company isn't lack of opportunity.

-Now you'll be disregarded before you ever were considered on that short list to come to the table.
+Wendy: You'd be disregarded before you ever were considered on that short list to come to the table.

-And the tie LinkedIn side insider, the Thai Web site, and I think we've got a better than average website is a good portal into the whole family browser and SEGRA sites of these companies has their their own websites and their own material and stuff at this point.
-But a good entry point is Titti.
-Agency.com.There you go.
+And the TTI Linkedin site, or the TTI web site, and I think we've got a better than average website, is a good portal into the whole family browser and SEGRA sites, each of these companies has their their own websites and their own material and stuff at this point.
+But a good entry point is TTI.inc.com.There you go.

-OK, well I have to compliment you on your LinkedIn strategy of engagement.
-And as we were talking earlier about when I've just wrapped up a Illington March Madness mini series and one of the prevailing themes was about engagement and not just spamming your network with automated posts, but really engaging, starting a dialog.
+Wendy: OK, well I have to compliment you on your LinkedIn strategy of engagement.
+And as we were talking earlier about when I've just wrapped up a Linkedin March Madness mini series and one of the prevailing themes was about engagement and not just spamming your network with automated posts, but really engaging, starting a dialogue.
 And you just do a wonderful job of not just posting something that you find interesting, but giving your point of view and inspiring others to respond and keeping that conversation going.

 So you're checking all the right boxes on LinkedIn so people just see what you're doing to see a good example of that in action.

-You know, the one thing that one of many things I I've yet to figure out on LinkedIn is that I'm actually scared to death of coming across as sales.
+Michael: You know, the one thing that one of many things I've yet to figure out on LinkedIn is that I'm actually scared to death of coming across as sales.
 So what I don't do a very good job of is using it as a platform to pitch my company.
 You know, what we do, who we are.
 I am trying to be more conscious of helping kind of craft or evolve our brand, but I stop short of ringing the bell or singing the praises of products and different things that that we do, and it's something I've got to figure out.

 Yeah.
 Whoever that is.
 And you can't go wrong if you you have their needs at the forefront.
 So anyway.

 All right.
 Well, we know where to find you.
 Last question.
-Do you have any parting advice for others that are struggling, balancing their traditional way of doing things in this new digital world we're living in?
+Do you have any parting advice for others that are struggling balancing their traditional way of doing things in this new digital world we're living in?

-Yeah, that kind of short and sweet.
+Michael: Yeah, that kind of short and sweet.
 I'm a big believer in get comfortable with being uncomfortable because the world is changing very fast around us.
 And so this is it's just how it is that our grandparents would probably lock up with what's going on in the world right now.
-And the things that lock us up probably barely phase our kids and our grandkids won't even notice them.
-So you've got you've got to get comfortable with being uncomfortable.
-I also think that this is one of the things you just got.

-We're talking about terms of digital engagement.
-You just got to you just got to jump in.
+And the things that lock us up probably barely phases our kids and our grandkids won't even notice them.
+So you've got to get comfortable with being uncomfortable.
+I also think that this is one of the things you just got, we're talking about terms of digital engagement, you just got to jump in.

 You've got to try stuff and you've got to experiment and experiment, experiment.
 And it'll it's because this is a new muscle.
 This is this is a super interesting time to to be in business.
 And it's like as I said earlier, the opportunity ahead of us is, I think, just massive.
 But you can't be timid.
 You've just got to be out there.

 You got to try things and try and try it, try.
 And I think even the boomers will be surprised how quickly they pick it up.

-Thanks for joining me today on Content Marketing, Engineered.
+Wendy: Thanks for joining me today on Content Marketing, Engineered.
 For show notes, including links to resources, visit trewmarketing.com/podcast.

 While there, you can subscribe to our blog and our newsletter and order a copy of my book, Content Marketing Engineered.
 Also, I would love your reviews on this podcast, so please, when you get a chance, subscribe and leave me your review on your favorite podcast subscription platform.
 Thanks and have a great day.